 Daniel Carney is a Missoula licensed massage therapist, specializing in myofascial therapy and structural integration.
-He is also a personal trainer and owner of CrossFit Missoula.
+He is also a Certified CrossFit Trainer (CF-L3) and owner of CrossFit Missoula.

 Since 1997, Daniel has worked with a wide range of clientele, from professional and recreational athletes looking to optimize their performance to those looking for pain relief and a return to normal function.

 Daniel’s education and experience in working with elite level athletes earned him a position on the Athens Health Services Sports Massage Team, providing sports massage for the athletes of the 2004 Summer Olympic Games in Athens, Greece.

 Though Daniel is forever a student of the human body, he occasionally steps into an instructor’s role in teaching new and professional massage therapists at massage therapy schools and weekend seminars.